Solar Renewable Energy Credits (SRECs)

 A Renewable Portfolio Standard (RPS), or Alternative Energy Portfolio Standard (AEPS), is a state or federal policy that requires electricity suppliers to provide a certain percentage of their electricity from renewable energy resources.
 Over thirty states have RPS programs, and many of these states have solar RPS requirements that specifically mandate a minimum percentage of energy be produced from solar energy sources.
 Energy suppliers meet RPS requirements by creating or purchasing SRECs, or by paying a non-compliance fine to state regulatory authorities.

-The term SREC stands for Solar Renewable Energy Credit and is a tradable credit that represents all the clean energy benefits of electricity generated from a solar electric system.
+An SREC is a tradable credit that represents all the clean energy benefits of electricity generated from a solar electric system.
 Each time a solar electric system generates 1000kWh (1MWh) of electricity, an SREC is issued which can then be sold or traded separately from the power.

 A homeowner, business or large-scale development will create an SREC each time it produces one megawatt-hour (MWh).
 Depending on the state in which the system is located and the size of the system, these solar systems can create SRECs using estimates from an online system called PV Watts, or the owner may have to provide actual meter readings.
 Generally, systems less than 10 kw can use estimates from PV Watts, but solar systems larger than 10 kw, and also those located in Ohio or Delaware, require the system owner to provide actual meter output information in order to produce SRECs.